Liro-o/MIR-YOLO/README.md

 # MIR-YOLO
-In the code provided above, some content has been omitted.
-The complete code will be released after the paper undergoes minor revisions.
+We have uploaded all the code related to the network model we designed, which will be fully disclosed here upon acceptance of the paper.